byggemand-bob/KNOX-preprocessing/README.md

 Use the following steps to install the IO library.

 ## Using
-First add the custom index url to your pip.conf run `pip3.8 config list -v` to find the approperiate config file.
+First add the custom index url to your pip.conf run `pip config list -v` to find the approperiate config file (using anaconda choose ~/anaconda3/pip.conf).
 Insert the following:

 ```
 [global]